GroGz/udemy-react-guide/Section_2_Javascript_Refresher.md

 ## Classes

-Classes have mnethods, properties, constructors, can extend from another class, and are initialized by __new__
+Classes have methods, properties, constructors, can extend from another class, and are initialized by __new__

 ```javascript
 class Person extends Human {